Our bedrooms are much more than the place we sleep in. No matter how little time we spend on them, they should be spaces of comfort and harmony

 The nice thing about bookcases is that they give you many levels to place things.
 Don't use them only for your books.
 You can place your makeup, shoes, clothes, among other things, and the combination of things will look interesting.
 Think of bookcases as shelves as well.

-Shoes tend to be major space eaters, especially if you have a problem like me.
-There are many options to storage them but, to be honest, the best one I found was slim cabinets.
-As the name suggests, these are not spacious, and they allow you to store about 10 pairs, which is great.
+Shoes tend to be major space eaters, especially if you have a shoe obsession like me.
+There are many options to storage them but, to be honest, the best one I found was slim units.
+As the name suggests, these are not spacious, and they allow you to store about 10 pairs or more, which is great.

 This is a life changer, I swear.
-You just have to find a spot in a wall, two nails, and a thin rope.
-Nail them, leaving between a proper distance to fit your scarves.
+You can hang plants to decorate your space or even use a rope and a couple of nails to fit your scarves and other accessories.
 Tie the rope to the nails, leaving it quite tense, and voila!
 Just hang your scarves alone or with clippers.
 This amazing hack can also be used to place your sunglasses or even photographs.
 It's up to you.

 Use cardboard or small boxes to make divisions in your drawers